ChaosLabsInc/demo-plugins-repo/README.md

 After running the quickstart you should have the following: 2 terminals (each running from the `demo-plugins-repo` root).

 - 1 running an alchemy mainnet fork
-- Another running the cli-tool and it should look like this:
+- Another running the cli-tool and it should look something (the important part here is that you have a hardhat mainnet fork up and running) like this:

 ![Setup screenshot](https://github.com/ChaosLabsInc/chaos-labs-chainlink/blob/master/img/TerminalSetup.png)